mu-hun/twitter-github-contribution-graph/README.md

 ## Usage

-Please generate Twitter bot key and token at [Twitter Developer Dashboard](https://developer.twitter.com/en/apps)
+Please generate Twitter app key and token at [Twitter Developer Dashboard](https://developer.twitter.com/en/apps)

 ### Authorize Twitter app

-You can authorize Twitter bot to your Twitter account with [Twitter CLI](https://github.com/sferik/t#configuration)
+You can authorize Twitter app to your Twitter account with [Twitter CLI](https://github.com/sferik/t#configuration)

 Below command will direct you to a URL where you can authorize to Twitter bot.